 - 1. Continued developing projects along Collision Concentration Corridors (CCC) identified in the Vision Zero Action Plan titled "Vision Zero Los Angeles County A Plan for Safer Roadways, 2020 to 2025," which was adopted by the Board on August 4, 2020. - 2.
-Implemented a Vision Zero traffic safety project at two intersections along Firestone Boulevard, the County's top CCC.
-The project consisted of the installation of "quick-build" enhancements, specifically paint and post curb extensions and high-visibility crosswalks, at the intersections of Firestone Boulevard/Maie Avenue and Firestone Boulevard/Fir Avenue, in the unincorporated County community of Florence-Firestone. - 3.
-Continued to engage with residents, business owners, and other stakeholders in City Terrace regarding potential traffic safety and complete street elements along City Terrace Drive, a Vision Zero CCC. - 4.
+Attended five community meetings to continue to engage with residents, business owners, and other stakeholders in City Terrace regarding potential traffic safety and complete street elements along City Terrace Drive, a Vision Zero CCC. - 3.
 Continued to implement the Slow Streets Program and install Slow Street networks in collaboration with community sponsors.
 Installation and repair of temporary signs with "Slow Down" messaging occurred in the unincorporated communities of Altadena, Athens Village, East Los Angeles, Florence-Firestone, Lake Los Angeles, San Gabriel, San Pasqual, South San Jose Hills, South Whittier, Walnut Park, Westmont/West Athens, and Windsor Hills.

 The Slow Streets Program was developed in response to the Coronavirus pandemic, and to support physical distancing and increase active recreation by providing traffic calming messaging.
 Information on the Slow Streets Program is available on the Vision Zero website, www.VisionZeroLACounty.com.
-With temporary signs installed at over 761 locations (as of December 16, 2022), it is estimated that the Slow Streets Program has served over 59,000 unincorporated County residents. - 5.
-Obtained consultant services to support the creation of the View Park/Windsor Hills/Ladera Heights Community Traffic Safety Plan and held a kickoff meeting with the Supervisorial District 2 to go over the scope of work and schedule. - 6.
+With temporary signs installed at 768 locations (as of March 31, 2023), it is estimated that the Slow Streets Program has served nearly 59,500 unincorporated County residents.

+- 4. Began developing a grant agreement and supplemental budget in collaboration with the Federal Highway Administration upon notification of a \$22.49 million funding award under the Safe Streets and Roads for All Federal Grant program.
+The grant award will fund a series of traffic safety measures in the unincorporated County community of Florence-Firestone, including the County's number one Vision Zero CCC - Firestone Boulevard. - 5.
+Developed a draft scope of work to obtain consultant services to identify traffic safety improvements in East Los Angeles along Vision Zero CCCs. - 6.
+Began developing a draft scope of work to obtain a communications and community engagement consultant to support the Vision Zero initiative. - 7.
+Analyzed transportation related legislation including Assembly Bill (AB) 645 Vehicles: Speed Safety System Pilot Program.
+A successful implementation of the program should result in reductions in vehicular speed, a key contributor to traffic collisions and resulting injuries and death. - 8.
+Developed draft guidelines for the use of high-visibility crosswalks and reflective traffic signal backplates. - 9.
+Began to further define the scope of a project that would enhance the safety along the Vision Zero CCCs located in El Camino Village. - 10.
+Developed a strategy for the deployment of quick-build infrastructure to address traffic safety challenges on Holliston Avenue, Fair Oaks Avenue, and Mendocino Street in the unincorporated County community of Altadena. - 11.
+Developed a draft scope of work to obtain a consultant to design safety enhancements along Normandie Boulevard in Westmont/West Athens. - 12.
+Began preparation of the View Park/Windsor Hills/Ladera Heights Community Traffic Safety Plan and held initial focus meetings with key local groups and the general community on March 15, 2023.
+The Community Traffic Safety Plan is expected to be completed in August 2023. - 13.
 Collaborated with the Office of County Counsel (County Counsel) to amend Title 15 to allow the County to utilize the provisions of AB 43 to reduce speed limits.
-The ordinance amendment is on the Board Agenda for January 10, 2023. - 7.
-Completed construction of traffic safety-related improvements for two projects, started construction for three projects, and continued construction for seven projects.
-Improvements support the goals of the Vision Zero Action Plan. - 8.
-Tropical Storm Kay made a historic landing in September 2022.
-The storm resulted in an estimated \$10 million in damages to transportation infrastructure.
-Public Works submitted an estimated \$4.7 million in eligible expenditures to FHWA for emergency relief funding.
-The submitted projects are currently under review. - 9.
-Continued coordination with Metro to support their countywide implementation of 15 regional light rail transportation projects that impact Los Angeles County Flood Control District and County roadway facilities.
-Metro's light rail projects may require the relocation or modification of storm drain facilities and roadway infrastructure.
+The ordinance amendment was adopted by the Board on January 24, 2023. - 14.
+Completed construction of traffic safety-related improvements for two projects, started construction for two projects, and continued construction for seven projects.
+Improvements support the goals of the Vision Zero Action Plan.

-28 Transportation pw.lacounty.gov